wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array FindIndex

-The `findIndex()` method in JavaScript is used to find the index of the first element in an array that satisfies a provided testing function.
+The `findIndex()` method is used to find the index of the first element in an array that satisfies a provided testing function.
 If no elements satisfy the testing function, it returns -1.

 ```javascript
 let numbers = [5, 12, 8, 130, 44];